guyfedwards/chondrite/README.md

 # Chondrite

 Sugar free slim fat diet zero boilerplate for Meteor applications.
-Simple folder structure and essential packages.
+Simple folder structure, css utilities and essential packages.

 This was created for creating small low level prototypes so is not secure, or feature rich, just a time saver.